 - Graphics and drafts should be made in Excel program; notes under the pictures; titles of pictures, drafts and notes under them – 9 pt, Normal.

 - Title of tables and text in tables – 9 pt, Normal.

-- Titles of the List of References – 8 pt, Bold; the text – 8 pt, Normal.
+- Titles of the References in capital letters – 9 pt, Bold; the text – 9 pt, Normal.